eshansrivastav05/eshansrivastav05/README.md

 - 👋 Hi, I’m @eshansrivastav05
-- 👀 I’m interested in computer science, python programming, and artificial intelligence.
-However I am interested in all things STEM as well as the humanitities such as philosophy, literature, and history
+- 👀 Goal-Oriented High School student pursuing a High School Diploma and an International Baccalaureate Diploma at Marvin Ridge High School.
+Eager to learn more about computer science, programming, and STEM subjects.
+However, interested in the humanities as well and enthusiastic to learn about anything.
+Skilled in python programming and has a strong background in academic research in the humanities as well as STEM.
+Motivated by the pursuit of knowledge and skill acquisition.
+Proficient in time management, organization, and problem solving.
 - 🌱 I’m currently developing my skills in python programming
 - 💞️ I’m looking to collaborate on any small projects
 - 📫 Email me at eshansrivastav05@gmail.com or my LinkedIn: https://www.linkedin.com/in/eshan-srivastav-945b47273